-So 'ere I am, unwelcome I can tell, and un'appy too For there ain't no one likes the bringer of bad news but yours truly.
+So 'ere I am, unwelcome I can tell, and un'appy too, For there ain't no one likes the bringer of bad news.

 Sire, I've had misgivings from the first: could this be more than purely natural work?